appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/advanced-configuration/store-dist-dmz.md

 #### Container Engine

-You must use the same container engine with the Appcircle private server.
+You must use the same container engine with on the Appcircle private server and the Appcircle DMZ server.

-If you have installed the Appcircle private server with Podman, you **must** use Podman in the Appcircle DMZ server.
+If you have installed the Appcircle private server with Podman, you **must** use Podman on the Appcircle DMZ server.

-If you have installed the Appcircle private server with Docker, you **must** use Docker in the Appcircle DMZ server.
+If you have installed the Appcircle private server with Docker, you **must** use Docker on the Appcircle DMZ server.

+#### SeLinux

+You must use the same SeLinux mode on the Appcircle private server and the Appcircle DMZ server.

+If

 ## Creating Appcircle DMZ server Configuration

 To create the Appcircle DMZ server configuration, you should login to the Appcircle private server.

-You will create all the configuration file from the Appcircle private server and then move the created configuration files to the Appcircle DMZ server.
+You will create all the configuration files on the Appcircle private server and then move the created configuration files to the Appcircle DMZ server.

-To create Appcircle DMZ server configuration, you can follow the steps bellow.
+To create the Appcircle DMZ server configuration, you can follow the steps below.

 - Login to the Appcircle private server with SSH.